 Involvement of the private sector: The traditional approach to disease management has been that it is only government and its functionaries which can operate this regime.
 Given the scale of the challenge, government resources can be supplemented with the involvement of the private sector in three main areas.
 The first area is private service providers to farmers funded by the government.
 In fact, the government can pilot a private curative service delivery system in one or more districts.
 The second area is the involvement of processors of livestock products who are connected with livestock farmers.
 Many programs along this theme already exist.
 For example, Friesland Campina Engro has a program in Sindh under which women are trained to provide veterinary services in their own local areas to livestock farmers.
 This provides a stream of income to women while providing a great benefit to farmers and processors alike.
 Some of these women have turned a dedicated room in their houses into a warehouse to become a supplier of associated inputs.
 The third area where the private sector can become involved is community-based animal health care.
-A large number of livestock checked by private practitioners.
+A large number of livestock cowners are unable to access private services due to the long distances and cost of getting their livestock checked by private practitioners.
 For this purpose, community-based animal health care can be established in areas where professional veterinarians are unwilling to work due to low remuneration.